 - Ropes & Gray also represented leading private equity firm Berkshire Partners in its agreement to acquire Curriculum Associates, LLC from its owners.
 Founded in 1969, Curriculum Associates, LLC designs research-based print and online instructional materials, screens and assessments, and data management tools.

 - Questions regarding the sustainability and desirability of the London Interbank Offered Rate (LIBOR) has prompted the UK Financial Conduct Authority to urge the phasing out of LIBOR and a transition to alternative reference rates by the end of 2021.
 “Market participants are urged to begin planning a transition to replacement rates anchored in observable transactions by 2021,” notes a new alert by our attorneys in London.

 - Global head of mergers & acquisitions Paul Scrivano has been named to National Law Journal’s 2017 “Mergers & Acquisitions and Antitrust Trailblazers” list.
 Mr. Scrivano’s noteworthy transactions mentioned by NLJ included the $4.5 billion Mentor Graphics sale to Siemens AG.
-In Asia, Mimi Yang, a government enforcement partner in Ropes & Gray’s Hong Kong office, has been honored by Global Investigations Review’s 40 Under 40 class of 2017.

 - Follow us on Twitter @RopesGray for legal insights and the latest firm news.